tianhong0v0/28daysDynamicProgramming/README.md

 2. Bottom-up approach: Once we formulate the solution to a problem recursively as in terms of its sub-problems, we can try reformulating the problem in a bottom-up fashion: try solving the sub-problems first and use their solutions to build-on and arrive at solutions to bigger sub-problems.
 This is also usually done in a tabular form by iteratively generating solutions to bigger and bigger sub-problems by using the solutions to small sub-problems.
 For example, if we already know the values of F41 and F40, we can directly calculate the value of F42.

-# Project Summary and Reflection?
+# Project Summary and Reflections?
 - Day 10: (unfinishing)
 - Day 20:
 - Day 28: